Diane Weyermann Fellowship at Points North

 • Feasibility: Are the proposed project timeline and budget realistic?
 Does the filmmaking team have the experience and/or team necessary to realize the vision outlined?
 Are there any concerns about roadblocks this project may face in the future?

-• Project and Career Stage: Is the project at a stage where the resources, mentorship, industry connections and exposure provided during this 18-month program will significantly advance its progress?
+• Project and Career Stage: Is the project at a stage where the resources, mentorship, industry connections and exposure provided during this 18-month program, from mid 2025 to end of 2026, will significantly advance its progress?
 Is the filmmaking team in a place where this opportunity will help them build a more sustainable career in independent documentary filmmaking?

 • Audience: Does the project have the potential to resonate with its target audience(s) and reach audiences across international borders and cultures?